btcpayserver/blog/blog/_posts/btcpay-server-2-4-0.md

 BTCPay Server speaks more languages than ever, and 2.4.0 makes managing them far simpler.

-A redesigned Translations page - The Translations page has been rebuilt so you can see every supported language at a glance and install a language pack with one click.
+The Translations page has been rebuilt so you can see every supported language at a glance and install a language pack with one click.
 Each language also shows its maintainer, making it clear who keeps it accurate.

 Languages can now have a dedicated maintainer.
 Contributors can claim a language directly in the translator repository, giving the community a clear, low-barrier way to keep BTCPay Server accurate in their own language.
 Several languages already have maintainers, including French, Spanish, Portuguese (Brazil) & Serbian.